 Now that your feeders are empty, you can start to wash them down.
-Using hot soapy water and a cleaning brush you should give your feeders a thorough and deep scrub, taking care to remove and leftover food or droppings.
-To make sure you are getting a thorough scrub, it is best to use a strong bristled brush, it will help to lift of any stubborn stains and residue as well as reaching any indents and hard to reach spots.
+Using hot, soapy water and a cleaning brush, you should give your feeders a thorough and deep scrub, taking care to remove leftover food or droppings.
+To make sure you are getting a thorough scrub, it is best to use a strong bristled brush; it will help to lift off any stubborn stains and residue as well as reach any indents and hard-to-reach spots.

 Let it dry

-Making sure your feeders are fully dry before refilling them, this is just as important as the cleaning.
-Using a dry cloth you can pat down your feeder, or you can leave it to airdry.
+Ensuring your feeders are fully dry before refilling them is just as important as cleaning.
+Using a dry cloth, you can pat down your feeder, or you can leave it to air dry.
 If there is any water residue in your feeders, it could quickly spoil any new food you add.
-Before refilling your feeders, do a quick final check to make sure it is completely dry.
+So, before refilling your feeders, do a quick final check to make sure it is completely dry.